luontola/tdd-mooc/data/1-tdd.md

 ## What tests to write?

-Ask yourself: What is the next most important thing, which the system *does not* yet do?
+Ask yourself: What is the next most important thing, which the system *does not* yet do? [[1]](https://dannorth.net/introducing-bdd/)

+Stop thinking about HOW your software works.
+Instead, specify WHAT your software does - from the point of view of its user (a human or the code that calls it). [[2]](https://www.youtube.com/watch?v=gXh0iUt4TXA)

 When writing the first test, it helps to start small and simplify the problem: Where to start writing a sudoku solver?
-Solving a 1×1 sudoku.
+Solving a 1×1 sudoku. [[3]](https://www.infoq.com/presentations/responsive-design/)

 ### Test names should be sentences